rasgointelligence/RasgoQL/CONTRIBUTING.md

 #### Before Submitting an request for a new transform

 - Make sure that you are using the latest version.
-- Read the [documentation](TODO) carefully and find out if the transform is already covered, maybe by an different name.
+- Read the [documentation](https://docs.rasgoql.com) carefully and find out if the transform is already covered, maybe by an different name.
 - Perform a [search](/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 <!-- omit in toc -->
 #### What does a good new transform suggestion look like?

-Transform suggestions are tracked as [GitHub issues](/issues).

 - Uses a **clear and descriptive title** for the issue to identify the suggestion.
 - Provides a **step-by-step description of the suggested transform** in as many details as possible or includes any links to relevant examples.